grafana/grafana-plugin-examples/examples/panel-basic/README.md

-# Grafana Panel Plugin Template
+# Grafana Panel Plugin

-This is an example on how to build a basic panel plugin.
+This example provides a template for how to build a basic panel plugin.
+The entry point is `/src/components/SimplePanel/SimplePanel.tsx`.

+By default, the plugin uses `TimeSeries` from the `grafana-ui` package to build a graph with the properties of `SimplePanel`.
+The plugin also allows a tooltip to be shown when user hovers over a visualization.

+Additionally, the plugin is configured to allow features such as a gradient mode selector and a list display mode on the Grafana sidebar.

-## What is Grafana Panel Plugin?
+## What is a Grafana panel plugin?

 Panel plugins allow you to add new types of visualizations to your dashboard, such as maps, clocks, pie charts, lists, and more.